-In this group exhibition, Students, graduates, and instructors from Portage College, the University of Alberta, and the University of HDK-Valand (Gothenburg, Sweden) contemplate our bonds with food from cultural, economic, scientific, and wild perspectives.
+In this group exhibition, students, graduates, and instructors from Portage College, the University of Alberta, and HDK-Valand - Academy of Art and Design at the University of Gothenburg (Sweden) contemplate our bonds with food from cultural, economic, scientific, and wild perspectives.

 Organized by Portage College and the University of Alberta.
-Curated by Pierre Öberg and Royden Mills.
+Curated by Pierre Öberg, Royden Mills, and Karl-Johan Skogh

 Art is more vital today than ever, offering resistance, support, new possibilities.
 We must ground ourselves in its imaginative power, crafting narratives where food culture holds a central place in everyone’s life.
 Food unites us in a planetary melting pot, where the senses take over, and art becomes our language.